Urfa: Cuisine

 Meat-based dishes are a staple of everyday meals in Urfa.
 There is a local saying, "There is no trouble where meat comes in" (Turkish: et giren yere dert girmez).
 Foods like lahmacun and kebab are consumed daily by many people.
 Ciğer kebabı, or liver kebab, is especially popular among poorer Urfalis, since liver is usually a relatively cheap meat.
 Liver kebab is popularly eaten for either breakfast, lunch, or dinner.

 The walnut-stuffed Turkish dessert crepe (called şıllık) is a regional specialty.
 According to legend, its sweet syrup was first made using molasses from the Hanging Gardens of Babylon.

-Urfa's local variety of cheese, known as "Urfa cheese" (Turkish: Urfa peyniri), is similar to cheeses from other nearby cities, such as Diyarbakır, Maraş, and Gaziantep.
-Although there is no single standardized way of producing it, it is typically made from sheep or goat milk and aged for anywhere from 3 to 7 months.

-Some other specialties of Urfali cuisine include şöşbörek, tirit (a meal which, according to the medieval historian al-Tabari, was first made by the prophet Abraham), the appetizer "içli köfte", the dessert zerde, the beverage Urfa biyanbalısı, the biscuit külünçe, the soup lebeni çorbası, and a number of other dishes: Urfa ekşilisi, frenk çömleği, haşhaş kebabı, kazan kebabı, keme boranısı, kıymalı söğürme, Urfa kıymalısı, Urfa miftahi tas kebabı, pancar boranısı, eggplant kebab, saç kavurma, onion kebab, su kabağı yemeği, egg meatballs (yumurtalı köfte), üzmeli pilav, and isot pot (isot çömleği).

-The Şanlıurfa Traditional Cuisine Museum (Şanlıurfa Geleneksel Mutfak Müzesi), located in the old Hacıbanlar house, is dedicated to the local cuisine.

 Hospitality

 Urfali society traditionally places a great value on hospitality, and inviting guests over and sharing food with them has a special importance.
 Locals attribute this to the prophet Abraham, who according to legend never dined alone — he always had guests over to share his meals with.
 The locally common epithet "Halil İbrahim Sofrası" ("the tablecloth-like") depicts this characterization.